utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/others.md

 If you are using Microsoft Authenticator for MFA, you can verify your identity by entering the 6-digit code displayed on the app instead of approving the sign-in after receiving a notification on your app (which is the standard method).
 This method is available even when your phone is offline and is resilient against network failure.

 1. Click the “Sign in another way” (or “I can’t use my Microsoft Authenticator app right now.”) link in the verification screen that appears after entering your username (10-digit number) and password for the UTokyo Account.
-1. In the following screen, click “Use a verification code from my mobile app” (or “Use a verification code”)
+1. In the following screen, click “Use a verification code from my mobile app” (or “Use a verification code”).
 1. In the following screen, you will be asked to enter the verification code with the message “Enter code” (or “Enter the code displayed in the authenticator app on your mobile device​​”).
 Obtain the code (6-digit number) from the Microsoft Authenticator App by following steps below and enter the code.
    1. Launch the Microsoft Authenticator app.
    1. Select “The University of Tokyo” from the list displayed.